 A: 12 weeks (as they are shipped by sea).

-A: The most important part of support of course is to make the gaming guns robust, water resistant and easy to use people need very little support.
-Of course we do provide ongoing tech support.
+A: Yes.
+The most important part of support of course is to make the gaming guns robust, water resistant and easy to use people, needing little support.
+Of course, we do provide ongoing tech support.
 Taking care of our customers is one of Battlefield Sports's founding values and our service team is the embodiment of that commitment.
 If you ever are in need of help with your Battlefield Sports equipment get in contact with us via chat, phone, or email; we are here for you.

 A: Read the Full Warranty terms, here.

 A: Yes, you get 1 battery per gun, included.
-If you want, spare batteries, then you will need 7.2 volt NiMH batteries (we recommend 4,000mAh or more, but 3,000mAh+ is ok.
-The lower the ampage just means you will need to re-charge more often.)
+If you want, spare batteries, then you will need 7.2 volt NiMH batteries (we recommend 4,000mAh or more, but 3,000mAh+ is ok).
+The lower the ampage just means you will need to re-charge more often.
 You will also need a charger.
 When you first get your gaming gun you will need to "condition" the battery.
 To do this you will need to first discharge the battery, then re-charge it, then repeat.
 We recommend charging the batteries at 1 amp or less, this might take a little longer but it extends your battery's life.
 These batteries last for ages, we have been using the same batteries for going on 2-3 years.
 The 4,000mAh batteries last for a lot of game play.
 Roughly 16 hours, depending on how much a player shoots.
 Any 7.2v 3,000amp or better Radio Controlled car 6-cell battery will suit.
 Battlefield Sports can provide you with these.
 The Blaster model has a Litho-ion battery.
 When shipping to some international destinations this model is shipped batteries not included.

 A: There are no lasers used in our units.
 In fact we use infrared, similar to your TV remote control.
 In fact at Battlefield Sports™ we believe our equipment is safe, as detailed in our Safety Certificate.
 You might also like to read our Safety Report.

-For the best result upgrade all your gaming guns to 2.0y including new sound effects.
+For the latest innovation in live gaming, upgrade all your gaming guns to SATR3.